deestbie/console-docs/docs/venom/mediapublishingoptions.md

 The **Upload Media** publishing tool includes the following options:

-* [Hosted Video](publishhostedvideo.md) - Learn how to publish a video that is hosted on the Content Console.
+* [Hosted Video](publishhostedvideo.md) - Learn how to publish a VoD video that is hosted on the Content Console.

-* [Externally Video](publishexternalvideo.md) - Learn how to publish an external video hosted on a media server or content delivery network.
+* [External Video](publishexternalvideo.md) - Learn how to publish a URL to an external video hosted on a media server or content delivery network.

-* [Live Event](publishliveevent.md) - Learn how to publish a live event video content that is composed of one or more live streams.
+* [Live Event](publishliveevent.md) - Learn how to publish a live event video content that is composed of one or more live streams published on a Content Delivery Network, Media Server, or streamed directly from a 360 camera.